Coming To Grips With Dog Aggression

-The "coping skills" mentioned above cannot be emphasized strongly enough because (and this is assuming that there isn't a neurological disorder or other 'condition' that is driving abnormal aggressive behaviour) a dog is a product of more than just it's hereditry - it's also a product of its upbringing and environment - and this is why the topic of socialization has come to the forefront in the last few years.
+The "coping skills" mentioned above cannot be emphasized strongly enough because (and this is assuming that there isn't a neurological disorder or other 'condition' that is driving abnormal aggressive behaviour) a dog is a product of more than just it's genetics - it's also a product of its upbringing, environment and experiences- and this is why the topic of socialization has come to the forefront in the last few years.

 Socialization: "The process of learning interpersonal and interactional skills that are in conformity with the values of the society one lives in."